+Figure 3.
+Block diagram of a Second Order Generalized Integrator.

 The precise setting of this system of k on a specific ωʹ makes a trade-off between the proper bandwidth for harmonic rejection and the proper settling time with the corresponding overshoot for the dynamic response.

-Table 1. resumes the influence of gain (k) in the SOGI-QSG behavior according to the settling time, overshoot, damping factor, and harmonic rejection of Q(s).
+Table 1 resumes the influence of gain (k) in the SOGI-QSG behavior according to the settling time, overshoot, damping factor, and harmonic rejection of Q(s).
 When the value of the gain k is higher, the settling time will give better performance and faster response.
 The transient response has the biggest overshoot and undershoot but the immunity to the harmonics decreases and obtain a bad transient response.
 When the value of the gain k is lower, the transient response of the SOGI to achieve on settling time becomes longer, but the immunity response of the harmonics is good and obtain better transient response.
 The gain k setting on 1.414 [34], [35] is a good trade-off between the harmonic rejection (for 5th and 7th harmonics) and the dynamic response is achieved, corresponding to a damping factor ζSOGI-QSG= 0.707 for second order systems [34].

 Refer to (6), (7) and (8), ω’ is the estimated frequency and k is thegain factor of SOGI-QSG.
 Filter bandwidth is exclusively determined by the gain value and independent of frequency estimation.
 Time response of SOGI-QSG is described in (11) [34].
-The gain factor value of SOGI QSG (k) is presented in table 1.
+The gain factor value of SOGI QSG (k) is presented in Table 1.

 (11)

-Table 1

-SOGI QSG behavior according to gain